Joel Osteen: Shooting

 On February 11, 2024, a woman with a history of mental health issues, Genesse Ivonne Moreno, accompanied by her 7-year-old son, entered the church between services and began firing an AR-15 rifle.
 Two off-duty police officers working security returned fire and killed her.
 Her son was critically injured with a gunshot to the head by the police officers during the exchange of gunfire.
-Another man who was present was wounded in the hip, treated at a local hospital and released.
+Another man who was present was wounded.

 Personal life

-On April 4, 1987, Osteen married Victoria Osteen (née Iloff), who later would become co-pastor of Lakewood Church.
+On April 4, 1987, Osteen married Victoria Osteen (née Iloff), who later became co-pastor of Lakewood Church.
 They have two children.
 In 2002, some of his siblings, including Paul, were also involved in full-time ministry.

 Osteen lives with his family in a 17,000 square-foot mansion in River Oaks, with an estimated value of $10.5 million.
 Osteen says that as senior pastor, he draws no salary from the church, which has an annual budget of $70 million; instead, he relies on income from book sales.

 Political and social views

 Osteen has generally avoided discussing or preaching about controversial issues such as gay marriage, abortion, and politics.
 Having gone on record saying homosexuality is "not God's best", he has stated he believes the church has a tendency to become overly focused on single issues (such as homosexuality) to the point of neglecting others.
 When asked if he thought God approves of homosexuality, Osteen said homosexuality is a sin according to his interpretation of Scripture, but said gay people are welcome in his church without judgment.

 In an interview on Fox News in 2008 during the Republican Party presidential primary race, when discussing whether he thought that Mormons were Christians, Osteen indicated that he believed that they were.
 He further revealed that he had not studied the religion.
 In an interview in 2011, Osteen stated his support for Israel.

+In 2022, Osteen virtually interviewed Prime Minister of Israel, Benjamin Netanyahu.

+Following the murder of George Floyd in 2020, Osteen joined Floyd's family in a march through downtown Houston and delivered a prayer before the march.
+In interviews about his decision to speak out and join the march, Osteen said, "I stay away from political issues, but this is not a political issue.
+Wrong is wrong and we want to lend our voice, you know this, but to stand with our Black brothers and sisters and stand against injustice and the things that have been wrong."

 Controversies

 Prosperity gospel

 Osteen's sermons and writings are sometimes criticized for promoting prosperity theology, or the prosperity gospel, a belief that the reward of material gain is the will of God for all pious Christians.
-Critics of the prosperity gospel consider its teachings to be contrary to the gospel of Mark:
+Critics of the prosperity gospel consider its teachings to be contrary to the gospel of Mark 10:17-31, 19:16-30.

-Jesus, looking at the man, loved him and said, 'You lack one thing; go, sell what you own, and give the money to the poor, and you will have treasure in heaven; then come, follow me.'
-When the man heard this, he was shocked and went away grieving, for he had many possessions.